tpoisot/ms_evo_networks/maintext.md

 ## Coevolution:

-TP -- feedbacks between species traits and interactions: is essentially an evolution of constraints on species distribution

 In its contemporary incarnation, coevolution studies the interactions between pairs of species composed of (potentially) genetically differentiated populations, which may be connected by gene-flow (dispersal).
 Theory